 What should I do if I have not paid enough tax?

-Our guide under tax for employees tells you what to do if HM Revenue & Customs (HMRC) think you have not paid enough tax for a year.
-See ‘What if I do not pay enough tax?’.
+If HM Revenue & Customs (HMRC) think you have not paid enough tax for a year, see ‘What if I do not pay enough tax?’.
 The system is the same for pensioners and employees; indeed, you might still be employed and taking money from pensions at the same time.

 We also have a factsheet on what to do if you receive a form P800 (tax calculation) from HMRC.

 If you cannot pay any tax due through the Pay As You Earn (PAYE) system, in certain circumstances, HMRC may send you a simple assessment rather than a form P800.
-This is a letter (PA302) showing your income and asking you to pay your bill.
+This is essentially a letter (also known as a form PA302) showing your income and asking you to pay your bill.